PurrNet/PurrLobby/README.md

   copy.
 Updates then never touch your version.

-The second approach is worth doing up front if you expect to restyle the UI heavily — it keeps your work fully separate from the package.
+The second approach is worth doing up front if you expect to restyle the UI heavily, since it keeps your work fully separate from the package.

 ## What's Included